mikandi/kandibilling-android-example/README.md

 # README #
 This is the example application for the Mikandi in-app library developer tools.
 This has been put together to demonstate common use cases for the in-app library

+**You will need to add you're own app id to the manifest to test this application properly.**

 ### What is this repository for? ###

 * Demonstrating the use of the Mikandi in-app library.